Glossary

 Categories: General, Glossary

-The length and degree of the taper (how severe the reduction in training) is much discussed with equivocal evidence.
+The length and degree of the taper (how severe the reduction in training) is much discussed and there is equivocal evidence on its practice.
 The obvious worry by many being that the training reduction will result in a loss of fitness, and so a balance is always sought.

 Categories: General, Glossary